bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 | ---- | ----------- |
 | 200 | Success |

 Used for uploading a block of data.
 The blocknumber is the absolute block number.
-The body contains an "application/octet-stream" where the first bytes are the bitfield directly followed by the  actual blockdata.
+The body contains an "application/octet-stream" where the first bytes are the bit field directly followed by the  actual blockdata.

 ### /api/File/StartMerge